Africa

 At leisure to relax and explore the spectacular scenery of Torres Del Paine National Park.

 Each day enjoy self-drive excursions to view the chain of beautiful glacier lakes that flow into Lake Pehoé.
+Your lodge may also offer these excursions as optional activities (pay locally).
 These include:

 Lake Amarga ('Bitter Lake') which has one of the best views of the three granite Torres Del Paine ('Towers of Blue') from which the park takes its name.
 Flamingos can sometimes be seen here.